 London residents can also participate in the Mayor of London's housing mobility scheme Housing Moves which allows tenants of London boroughs or housing associations to move outside their existing borough to a different part of London.

-We are committed to supporting all local authorities with their homeless duty, by offering properties that have failed to be allocated via the local authority housing and allocation policy.
+We're committed to supporting all local authorities with their homeless duty, by offering properties that have failed to be allocated via the local authority housing and allocation policy.

-- It is free to applicants.
+- It's free to applicants.

 - It uses local connection criteria, so shortlists will be prioritised based on set criteria.
+View Rent a home, Mobility and Allocation criteria (PDF, 336KB)

 - It helps to reduce the number of empty properties in the area.